PA-8200 (PCX-U+) processor

-The PA-8200 is a 64-bit PA-RISC processor from HP, that extended the original 64-bit PA-8000 soon after its released.
-Several aspects of the PA-8000 should be improved in the PA-8200, which was released in 1997: branch prediction, TLB miss rates and cache sizes.
+The PA-8200 is a 64-bit PA-RISC processor from HP that extended the original 64-bit PA-8000 soon after its release.
+Several aspects of the PA-8000 were improved with the PA-8200, released in 1997: branch prediction, TLB miss rates and cache sizes.

 The PA-8200 should offer improved performace, compatibility with existing applications and short time to market.